monik3r/monik3r.github.io/_pages/fractals.md

 layout: page
 title: fractals
 permalink: /fractals/
-description: A growing collection of your cool projects.
+description: Details of the infinite.
 ---
 {% for project in site.projects %}